 If you have disproportionately large breasts, a condition called macromastia, you are likely familiar with the physical and emotional discomfort this can cause.
 You may experience back, neck and shoulder pain; deep, uncomfortable grooves from bra straps; and irritation beneath the breasts.
 Additionally, you may have trouble exercising, finding clothing that fits, and dealing with unwanted attention.
-Dr. Sean Bidic, a board-certified plastic surgeon and proficient breast reduction specialist in New Jersey, has expertise in surgical techniques to correct overly large breasts.
+Board-certified surgeon Dr. Vinay Gundlapalli, and Dr. Sean Bidic, a board-certified plastic surgeon proficient in breast reduction in New Jersey, have expertise in surgical techniques to correct overly large breasts.

 If you would like relief from the discomfort of overly large breasts, choose a breast reduction surgeon with experience and results that exceed your expectations.
 Request your consultation online, or call (856) 362-8898 to schedule your appointment.